-Haryana polls: Voting begins across all 90 seats
+Haryana polls: 9.5% voter turnout recorded till 9 am

 More than two crore voters are eligible to cast their votes across 20,630 polling booths.

-The voting for the Haryana Assembly elections began on Saturday across all 90 constituencies of the state.
+The voting for the Haryana Assembly elections began on Saturday in all 90 constituencies of the state.

 Polling began at 7 am and will end at 6 pm.
 More than two crore voters are eligible to cast their votes in Haryana across 20,630 polling booths.